dallasmcgroarty/MembersOnly/README.md

 PHP and MySQL used to authenticate users and access database

-HTML and bootstrap handle the front-end
+HTML, CSS, and Bootstrap handle the front-end